Cratis/Chronicle/Documentation/clients/dotnet/rules.md

 # Rules

-When performing operations (referred to as where we do **writes** or perform **commands**), in addition [validating the correctness of the input](./validation.md) you might have domain specific rules associated with the action being performed.
+When performing operations (referred to as where we do **writes** or perform **commands**), in addition to input validation you might have domain specific rules associated with the action being performed.

 In the pipeline, validation is run before the rules, so that your rules can trust that the input has been sanitized.